-The existing Settlement Area Boundary for Centre Wellington is depicted in Attachment 1.
-The Subject Property is contiguous to the existing Settlement Area Boundary.
+The existing Settlement Area Boundary for Centre Wellington along with the currently recommended Settlement Area Boundary Expansions (SABE 2024) are depicted in Attachment 1.
+The Subject Property is directly north of a property that is currently being recommended for inclusion in the Fergus Settlement Area Boundary.